Table of Contents

 - User invitations, merging, filtering, and billing visibility are handled in one place.

-- Admins can also delete users and restore deleted users from the same area.
+- Admins can delete users and restore deleted users from the same area.

 What’s changing